 In December 2018, S&P Global Ratings had assigned the Company a long-term insurer Financial Strength Rating (FSR) of "BBB" with a stable outlook.
 Subsequently in December 2019, December 2020 and October 2021, S&P Global Ratings confirmed the long-term insurer Financial Strength Rating (FSR) of the Company, while maintaining the outlook as "Stable".
+In October 2022, S&P Global Ratings confirmed the long-term insurer Financial Strength Rating (FSR) of the Company, while changing the outlook as "Negative".

-2. SIGNIFICANT ACCOUNTING POLICIES
+2 SIGNIFICANT ACCOUNTING POLICIES